ScionFL: Efficient and Robust Secure Quantized Aggregation: Defending Untargeted Poisoning Attacks

-\makeparafit \FLdefensename{} uses a hybrid approach by combining ideas from existing FL defenses based on~$\normtwo{}$-norm~\cite{AISTATS:BagdasaryanVHES20,USENIX:NRCYMFMMMKSSZ21,sun2019can} and cosine similarity~\cite{USENIX:NRCYMFMMMKSSZ21,ndss:CaoF0G21}.
-Several works like~\cite{USENIX:NRCYMFMMMKSSZ21} compute these metrics for each pair of clients, resulting in expensive computations.
-In contrast, we first aggregate all updates, including the poisoned ones, to produce the vector~$\aggFull$, which we then utilize as the reference.

-At a high level, scaling based on the~$\normtwo{}$-norm of the gradient vectors is used at first to bound the impact of malicious contributions that are potentially overlooked~(i.e., not filtered) in later stages.
+\myparatight{Approach} \FLdefensename{} uses a hybrid approach, combining ideas from existing FL defenses based on the~$\normtwo{}$-norm~\cite{AISTATS:BagdasaryanVHES20,USENIX:NRCYMFMMMKSSZ21,sun2019can} and cosine similarity~\cite{USENIX:NRCYMFMMMKSSZ21,ndss:CaoF0G21}.
+Several works like~\cite{USENIX:NRCYMFMMMKSSZ21} compute these metrics for each client pair, resulting in expensive computation.
+In contrast, we aggregate all updates, including the poisoned ones, to produce the vector~$\aggFull$, which we then utilize as the reference.
+At a high level,~$\normtwo{}$-norm based scaling of the gradient vectors is used at first to bound the impact of malicious contributions that are potentially overlooked~(i.e., not filtered) in later stages.
 In a second step, local updates that significantly deviate from the average update direction are considered to be manipulated and, thus, excluded.
 Concretely, \FLdefensename{} consists of the following steps: